pborgesEdgeX/Video-RTSP-Streaming-/README.md

 | h5py		|latest |(pip)|

 ## Troubleshooting
 If you find any issues creating a topic, you can repeat the installation process and create a topic manually.
-To do so, go ahead with the following commands:
+To do so, go ahead with the following steps:

 First, make sure sure you have the Kafka container up and running by typing: